BIO

 STATEMENT

 Springing initially from the form of the book, my work traverses textiles, sculpture, installation and performance to push the familiar into forms that arrest, baffle and bewilder, while simultaneously offering moments of rest, solace and contemplation.
-As the playwright Bertolt Brecht famously wanted to do, I would like to "make the strange familiar, and the familiar strange" as a way of changing our perception and illuminating a sudden experience of truth.
+As the playwright Bertolt Brecht famously wanted to do, I seek to "make the strange familiar, and the familiar strange" as a way of changing our perception and illuminating a sudden experience of truth and recognition.

 I employ the materiality of fiber to engage the senses and invite altered ways of experiencing the world and our place in it, both soothing and confounding the eye with uneven visual repetition.
 Through this means of stabilizing and destabilizing, I hope to instigate fundamental questions that encourage an examination of what we think we know and are.
 In my experience, we know more than we think we do, and what we think we know, we may not.